-This team comprises senior management involved in engineering, detector science and commissioning, business, and observatory management.
+The Operations Management Team comprises senior management involved in engineering, detector science and commissioning, business, and observatory management.
 The team is responsible for overseeing day-to-day operations of the observatories and other mission-critical operations activities.
-The team also interfaces with the collaboration observing run planning committee, and handles routine Laboratory decisions related to scientific data-taking runs.
-The OMT is chaired by the Associate Director for Observatory Operations and co-chaired by the Associate Director for MIT.
+The team also interfaces with the collaboration observing run planning committee and handles routine Laboratory decisions related to scientific data-taking runs.
+Detailed responsibilities are defined in the Charter for the LIGO Laboratory Operations Management Team (OMT).
+The OMT is chaired by the Chief Operations Officer and co-chaired by the Associate Director for MIT.

-9.8 The Diversity Committee
+9.8 The Inclusion, Diversity, Equity, and Access (IDEA) Committee